Xilinx/kria-dfx-apps/README.md

 # Steps for running Jupyter Notebooks
 There are five example notebooks available
-1. AES128 image encryption and decryption -> need to load AES128 on slot 0
+1. AES128 image encryption and decryption -> need to load AES128 on slot 0 (xmutil loadapp AES128)
-2. AES192 image encryption and decryption -> need to load AES192 on slot 1
+2. AES192 image encryption and decryption -> need to load AES192 on slot 1 (xmutil loadapp AES192)
-3. AES-FFT -> need to load AES128 on slot 0 and FFT on slot 1
+3. AES-FFT -> need to load AES128 on slot 0 and FFT on slot 1 ((xmutil loadapp AES128) and (xmutil loadapp FFT))
 4. AES-FIR-FFT -> need to load AES128 on slot 0 and FFT on slot 1 and switch AES128 with FIR
 5. AES_On_HW_vs_SW -> need to load AES128 on slot 0